lashoun/upgraded-fefates-randomizer/README.md

   -esc, --enforce-sword-corrin
                         enforces Corrin to get a sword-wielding final class -esd, --enforce-stat-decrease
-                        enforces stat decrease regardless of growth increase -esi, --enforce-stat-increase
+                        enforces stat decrease to base stat sum max regardless of growth increase -esi, --enforce-stat-increase
-                        enforces stat increase
+                        enforces stat increase to base stat sum min -ev, --enforce-villager
-  -ev, --enforce-villager
                         enforce Mozu's replacement being a Villager with Aptitude -evc, --enforce-viable-characters
-                        will force you to play with only the first 15 characters encoutered by giving 0 growth rates to the others in the route; non-viable characters will be given the 'Survey' skill for easy identification
-  -g {Revelations,Birthright,Conquest}, --game-route {Revelations,Birthright,Conquest}
+                        will force you to play with only the first 15 characters encoutered by giving 0 growth rates to the others in the route; non- viable characters will be given the 'Survey' skill for easy identification -g {Revelations,Birthright,Conquest}, --game-route {Revelations,Birthright,Conquest}
                         game route
   -gc GROWTH_CAP, --growth-cap GROWTH_CAP